AIDASoft/podio/doc/advanced_topics.md

 refer to an *EDM* as the shared library (and the corresponding public headers) that have been compiled from code that has been generated from a *datamodel definition* in the original YAML file.
-In general whenever we refer to a *datamodel* in this context we mean the enitity as a whole, i.e. its definition in a YAML file, the concrete implementation as an EDM, as well as other related information that is related to it.
+In general whenever we refer to a *datamodel* in this context we mean the entity as a whole, i.e. its definition in a YAML file, the concrete implementation as an EDM, as well as other related information that is related to it.